OUR 5 PILLARS OF SUSTAINABILITY

 The fashion industry is responsible for 10% of the world's carbon emissions.

-What we are already doing: In 2020, we offset our carbon footprint for all shipping through the non-profit Native Energy.
+What we are already doing: At the end of every year we offset our carbon footprint for all shipping through the non-profit Native Energy.
 They use the money to fund creative carbon capturing and renewable energy projects with the motto, "Build a better future together".

-What we will do next: One area for improvement is in our shipping box.
-We are working to eliminate the second box, and would like to have all items ship directly from the factory to you--in a single recycled cardboard box.
+What we will do next: One area for improvement is in our packaging.
+We are working to eliminate the number of boxes used in shipping, and are testing innovative solutions such as all-in-one shipping/shoeboxes and even omitting boxes from the equation all together - more to come!

 we want to hear from you